patcg-individual-drafts/ipa/IPA-End-to-End.md

 4. _**Breakdown keys**_: A key, specified by the _report collector_, which allows for producing aggregates across many groups (or breakdowns.)
 5. _**Attribution Constraint ID**_: An identifier, specified by the _report collector_, to denote if a given pair of _source_ and _trigger events_ can be attributed (beyond having the same _match key_.)

+### Relationship Between _Websites/Apps_ and _Delegate Report Collectors_

+The privacy goals of the IPA proposal are achieved by limiting (through differential privacy) the amount of information about people revealed to individual _websites/apps_.
+However, many (if not most) _websites/apps_ that use this API will likely do so by working with one or more service providers, which we call _delegated report collectors_.
+This results in a somewhat complex many-to-many relationship between _websites/apps_ and _delegated report collectors_.
+For the sake of this document, a _report collector_ is assumed to work with a single _website/app_; in the case where the same service provider works with multiple _websites/apps_, we consider those distinct _report collectors_.
+Each _report collector_ may be one of many _report collectors_ for that _website/app_, which is primarily meaningful in differential privacy budgeting, [discussed below.](#differential-privacy-budget-management)

 ## Attribution Measurement